How Boards of Trustees Work

 What Boards do

 The core role of a Board of Trustees is to govern its school.
 This includes planning and reporting, and employing staff who manage and run the school.
-Schools help students achieve and succeed to the best of their ability, and Boards have specific responsibilities under the Education Act 1989 to help them do this.
+Schools help students achieve and succeed to the best of their ability, and Boards have specific responsibilities under the Education and Training Act 2020 to help them do this.

-Part 9 of the Education Act 1989 covers the requirements of Boards of Trustees, including how they must be structured.
+The Education and Training Act 2020 covers the requirements of Boards of Trustees, including how they must be structured.
 They can have a standard or alternative constitution.
 ‘Constitution’ refers to how a Board of Trustees is structured.

 A standard Board of Trustees is made up of: